Abdullah1738/omsbench/AWS.md

 Downloads the required RPMs directly from the 7.3.69 release, formats NVMe storage, writes `foundationdb.conf`, and distributes the cluster file across storage/stateless/benchmark nodes.

 > Ensure SSH access is configured (see Step 03 for `SSH_ALLOWED_CIDR`) and provide the EC2 private key via `SSH_KEY_PATH` or as the first argument when invoking the script (for example, `bash scripts/07-bootstrap-fdb.sh ~/.ssh/abdullah.pem`).
+> FoundationDB Go bindings are not yet compatible with Go toolchains newer than 1.21; leave `GO_VERSION` at 1.21.7 (the default above) or the bootstrap will fail when compiling the benchmark.

 ```bash
 cat <<'EOF' > scripts/07-bootstrap-fdb.sh